youtube/cobalt/cobalt/content/fonts/README.md

                   'package_fallback_lang_non_cjk': 2,
                   'package_fallback_lang_cjk': 1,
                   'package_fallback_lang_cjk_low_quality': 0,
-                  'package_fallback_lang_jp': 0,
                   'package_fallback_historic': 1,
                   'package_fallback_color_emoji': 1,
                   'package_fallback_emoji': 0,
                   'package_fallback_symbols': 1,

-*  'limited_with_jp' -- A significantly smaller package than 'standard'.
-This package removes all but 'normal' and 'bold' weighted sans-serif and serif, removes the FCC fonts (which must be provided by the system or downloaded from the web), removes the 'bold' weighted non-CJK fallback fonts (the 'normal' weight is still included and is used to synthesize bold), and replaces standard CJK with low quality CJK.
-However, higher quality Japanese is still included.
-Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese and Korean.
-Historic script fonts are not included.
-Uncolored emojis are used in place of the colored ones.
-This package is ~11.5MB.
+*  'limited'  -- A significantly smaller package than 'standard'.
+This package removes all but 'normal' and 'bold' weighted sans-serif and serif, removes the FCC fonts (which must be provided by the system or downloaded from the web), replaces standard CJK with low quality CJK, removes historic script fonts, and replaces colored emojis with uncolored ones.
+Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese, Japanese and Korean.

-                 Package category values:
-                  'package_named_sans_serif': 2,
-                  'package_named_serif': 0,
-                  'package_named_fcc_fonts': 0,
-                  'package_fallback_lang_non_cjk': 1,
-                  'package_fallback_lang_cjk': 0,
-                  'package_fallback_lang_cjk_low_quality': 1,
-                  'package_fallback_lang_jp': 1,
-                  'package_fallback_historic': 0,
-                  'package_fallback_color_emoji': 0,
-                  'package_fallback_emoji': 1,
-                  'package_fallback_symbols': 1,

-*  'limited'  -- A smaller package than 'limited_with_jp'.
-The two packages are identical with the exception that 'limited' does not include the higher quality Japanese font; instead it relies on low quality CJK for all CJK characters.
-Because low quality CJK cannot synthesize bold, bold glyphs are unavailable in Chinese, Japanese, and Korean.
 This package is ~8.3MB.

                  Package category values:
                   'package_named_sans_serif': 2,